SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-net-client-object.md

-- SharePoint Server 2013 with My Site configured, with personal sites created for the current user and a target user, and with a few posts written by the target user
+- SharePoint with My Site configured, with personal sites created for the current user and a target user, and with a few posts written by the target user

 - Visual Studio 2012